 And that’s just the stuff I saw inside the dashboard… there are a ton of features packed into this tool, making it one of the best eBook creators I’ve seen.

-If interested in a demo video, watch this – it will open in another tab, so come back when you’re done (it’s just over 8 minutes long)
+Here’s a super demo video, watch this – it will open in another tab, so come back when you’re done (it’s just over 8 minutes long)

 NOTE: YouTube has added some new privacy and protection features and because I set it for viewers over 18, you may see a banner that says “This video may be inappropriate for some users.”
 I just wanted you to know that it’s simply a product demo video, but that’s why the warning.